 Your audit data will be deleted after your audit trail retention period expires.
 You can use the add-on 10-year storage license to keep your audit data for up to 10 years.
 Again, your industry determines how long you should keep your data.

-Custom policy prioritization: Office 365 will honor your custom retention policy over the default retention policies in your environment.
+Office 365 will honor your custom retention policy over the default retention policies in your environment.
 If you create a retention policy for Exchange mailbox activity that is longer than the default settings, the custom settings will override the default setting.

-Audit download limit: Admins cannot download more than 50,000 event entries per download.
+Admins cannot download more than 50,000 event entries per download.
 So if your company creates between 50,000 – 100,000 events per day, you have to download the audit twice.

-Meet compliance requirements: Office 365 audit log makes it easy for your company to file data handling reports to meet regulatory requirements.
+Office 365 audit log makes it easy for your company to file data handling reports to meet regulatory requirements.
 As an admin, you are responsible for ensuring compliance requirements are met in your department or across the board.

-Provide evidence for investigators or litigation: Audit log reports make it easy to prosecute erring team members who leak or misuse sensitive company data.
+Audit log reports make it easy to prosecute erring team members who leak or misuse sensitive company data.
 You can pull records of the employee's activity in the 365 environment and answer what, when, where, and how of the event.

 Also, when investigators request specific user activity data during an investigation, you can provide an accurate report.
 In the EU, companies are required to provide the information requested by a reliable institution for an ongoing investigation.

-Investigate a compromised account: Using Audit log eliminates guesswork when investigating a compromised account.
+Using Audit log eliminates guesswork when investigating a compromised account.

 Admins are responsible for filling in reports when a breach occurs, and these reports need to be as clear as day.
 You can rely on audit logs for information to create a detailed report for investigation.

-Gain insight into product adoption and ROI on investment: Audit logs product usage insights allows you to review a product's adoption level and determine the ROI.
+Audit logs product usage insights allows you to review a product's adoption level and determine the ROI.

 Purchasing an Office 365 service is a significant investment that must be justified in business use.
 You can use the Office 365 audit log to determine how your team is getting value from a service.

-Ensure Data sovereignty: You can use Office 365 audit log to get detailed information about access to company data from an unauthorized location.
+You can use Office 365 audit log to get detailed information about access to company data from an unauthorized location.

 If your company operates in a country with data sovereignty laws, you must monitor where users access company data.
 An employee on holiday outside the country shouldn't access geo-restricted data.

-APT29, also known as Cozy Bear, has been actively pursuing M365 deployments in 2022.
+APT29, also known as Cozy Bear, has been actively pursuing M365 deployments since 2022.
 In order to access Microsoft 365 resources covertly, the gang is disabling Microsoft Purview in order to gain admin rights and attack from within.

 That is why it is important that administrators need to know when changes are made to important roles.
 To find this information, they can visit the Azure portal, and perform a search on the Core Directory service and RoleManagement categories, which will return a list of all changes to roles within their environment.